Careers

 • Maintains data logs in established software programs and produces statistical information upon request.

-• Makes all necessary travel arrangements for staff as requested.
+• Coordinates and schedules meetings as requested; makes all necessary travel arrangements for staff as requested.

 • Has daily initial contact with offenders, visitors, and others who may be hostile or under the influence of substances.